N02870941/mazes/docs/README.md

   <i>Maze solved with BFS.</i>
 </p>

-We can find the optimal path by using a brute force method.
-This means try every option until we eventually stumble across the solution.
-One way to do that is breadth-first search.
+We can find the optimal path by using another brute force method, breadth-first search.
 Which is, expanding as wide as possible before turning around.
 This gives us the optimal solution of length 599 but we visited all 90000 squares to find it.
 Not efficient.

 <p align="center">
   <img src="img/png/performance/